HULKs/hulk/docs/setup/nao_setup.md

 !!! warning

-    Make sure a RoboCupper image has been flashed before flashing the first Yocto image, since the latter does not flash the chestboard (which needs up-to-date software).
+    Make sure a RoboCupper image has been flashed before flashing the first Yocto image, since the latter does not flash the chestboard (which needs up-to-date firmware).
     This step is not required for flashing subsequent Yocto images.

 ## Flashing the Firmware

-You can flash the firmware both using [pepsi](../tooling/pepsi.md) or manually using an USB stick.
+You can flash the firmware both using [pepsi](../tooling/pepsi.md) or manually with a USB stick.
 Flashing with pepsi is the preferred option.

 ### Using `pepsi gammaray`